Chapter 6

 God Is Protecting Us

 Fortunately for us, God actively intervenes in this process.
-For His
+For

-overwhelmed or destroyed.
+want us overwhelmed or destroyed.

 We see this easily when we think of children.
 For example, when

 children are very small, we put them in a crib with side rails.
-We do
+We

-this to protect them from falling out of bed and getting hurt.
+do this to protect them from falling out of bed and getting hurt.

 However, there comes a time when we expect them to be able to